GitXin/sublime-evernote/README.md

 If the `evernote_autocomplete` is true, the list of notebooks and tags will be offered as autocompletion in the metadata block.

 **PLEASE NOTE**: the format for the metadata is currently rather restricted and it is just a small subset of YAML.
-The only recognised keys are `title`, `tags` and `notebook`, the others will be ignored and can be discarded (for example if you edit the note from other clients).
+The only recognised keys are `title`, `tags`, `notebook` and `readonly`, the others will be ignored and can be discarded (for example if you edit the note from other clients).

 # Equations